Signing out of account, Standby…

 Event sponsorship brings rewards, and you can take part no matter how small your small business is.

 Every day, corporations receive countless solicitations to sponsor events.
-Fundraisers, conventions, product shows, seminars, lectures, sports, concerts and other venues constantly reach out to big companies for sponsorship.
+Fundraisers, conventions, product shows, seminars, lectures, sports, concerts and other entertainment venues constantly reach out to big companies for sponsorship.
 A lot of money is needed for such an event to fulfill its purpose and turn a profit.
 Sponsors ease the burden of “overhead” and improve the bottom line.

 As my company Hollywood Sensation Jewelry has grown through the years, it has been my pleasure to sponsor several charitable events benefiting the Elton John AIDS Foundation.
 Success feels best when I can give something back.